 We’re not suggesting that you preach the gospel of water quality to everyone you meet 24/7 but dropping a water fact into everyday conversation or providing suggestions can’t hurt.
 People tend to put more stock into information learned from someone they know personally, so pass the word along.
 You might be surprised by who listens.

-To protect you and your family’s water, there’s no better filtration system on the market than King Water.
+To protect you and your family’s water, there’s no better filtration system on the market than Freedom Water Systems.
 Whether for a city or well system, our filters eliminate contaminants ranging from turbidity and chlorine to heavy metals and PFAS.
 Our systems require zero maintenance and are backed with up to a 20-year warranty and a 30-day money back guarantee, making them an easy choice to complement the other actions listed above.
 To get started, fill out our

 contact form or call us at 1-855-957-2166, and we’ll set up your free consultation.
-You can also purchase King Water Filtration systems through
+You can also purchase Freedom Water Systems through

 The Home Depot.